erlang/otp/system/doc/design_principles/appup_cookbook.md

 In this case, the release handler framework with automatic packing and unpacking of release packages, automatic path updates, and so on, can be used without having to specify `.appup` files.

-## Emulator Upgrade From Pre OTP R15

-From OTP R15, an emulator upgrade is performed by restarting the emulator with new versions of the core applications (Kernel, STDLIB, and SASL) before loading code and running upgrade instruction for other applications.
-For this to work, the release to upgrade from must include OTP R15 or later.

-For the case where the release to upgrade from includes an earlier emulator version, `systools:make_relup` creates a backwards compatible relup file.
-This means that all upgrade instructions are executed before the emulator is restarted.
-The new application code is therefore loaded into the old emulator.
-If the new code is compiled with the new emulator, there can be cases where the beam format has changed and beam files cannot be loaded.
-To overcome this problem, compile the new code with the old emulator.